 What You Need to Know About False Alarms

 Understandably, it’s expensive for police and emergency services to respond to false alarms.
 Many cities have measures in place that if your alarm goes off and there is not an emergency, you may receive a warning or even a fine for the false alarm.
-The purpose of this is to reduce these false alarms and ensure that all alarm systems with alarm permits are functioning properly and only go off in case of actual emergency.
+The purpose of this is to reduce these false alarms and ensure that all alarm systems with alarm permits are functioning properly and only go off in case of an actual emergency.

 Filing Your Alarm Permit